 There are hundreds of world class day trips, walks, beaches and restaurants all jostling for your attention right on our doorstep.

-St Moritz Hotel is the start of many great walks.
-One of our favourites is to St Enodoc’s Church.
-From the footpath above Greenaway Bay you are only a mile and a half from the church.
-Passing the pinstriped rocks of Trebetherick Point, across the sweeping white sands of Daymer Bay, you are just a short stroll across the golf course to the church, perhaps one of the most picturesque in the UK and final resting place of Poet Laureate Sir John Betjeman.
+If you want to start more slowly, you could try the walk to St Enodoc’s Church, which is only a mile and a half away via the footpath above Greenaway Bay.
+You just need to pass the pinstriped rocks of Trebetherick Point, cross Daymer Bay’s sweeping white sands and stroll across the golf course, and there it is.
+Arguably one of the country’s most picturesque churches and final resting place of Poet Laureate Sir John Betjeman.
 Pick up a walking map from reception to keep you on track.

 Why not simply hang out?

 With every kind of day trip close by, don’t miss out on what could be the best day of them all, a day with us!
 Simply hang out on a hammock and take lunch at the Sea Side restaurant, followed by a treatment at the Cowshed spa.
-All while the children have an amazing adventure packed day with Wavehunters surf school or the Mini Moritz Club.
+All while the children have an amazing adventure packed day with Wavehunters surf school or play on the leisure lawn.